JavierDibo/boostrap-vue-proyecto/README.md

 # BoostrapVue

 This proyect is a simple example of how to use BoostrapVue in a Vue.js project.
-Showcasing some of the more useful and interesnting components that BoostrapVue has to offer in a ready to go site.
+Showcasing some of the more useful and interesting components that BoostrapVue has to offer in a ready to go site.

 ## Components